 - The Great Wall’s average height is 7.8 meters, but it may reach 14 meters in some areas.
 This height made it ideal as a way to fortify against invasions.

 - The average width of the great wall is about 4 to 5 meters.

 - The Great Wall started as border fortifications and castles for individual Chinese kingdoms.
-The Kingdoms were interested in protecting their own kingdoms as well as to keep out northern invaders.
+The Kingdoms were interested in protecting their own kingdoms as well as keeping out northern invaders.

 - There are about 25,000 watch towers throughout the Great Wall.
 The distance between each watchtower differs; some were very close, like 3 miles apart, and other was a long distance.

 - The watchtowers on the Great Wall were used to watch for the enemy’s movement and transmit signals.
-The soldiers would send a signal by fire during the night time, and in the daytime, they would signal by puffing smoke.
+The soldiers would send a signal by fire at night, and in the daytime, they would signal by puffing smoke.

 - Each of the watchtowers had about 3 stories.
 The first and second floors were used for the soldier’s living quarters and the storage room for grain and fuel.
-The supplies they had ensured the soldiers could stay at the watchtower for a long period of time.
+The supplies they had ensured the soldiers could stay at the watchtower for an extended period of time.

-- There is a myth that the Great Wall of China is the only human-made structure that can be seen on earth from space; the truth is that this is not necessarily true.
+- There is a myth that the Great Wall of China is the only human-made structure seen on earth from space; the truth is that this is not necessarily true.

 How to Visit the Great Wall